imsujinpark/blog/_posts/2024-03-29-is-functional-programming-the-way-to-go.md

 ---

 ## Introduction
-As someone who first started programming with JavaScript, I quickly became accustomed to its methods like sort, filter, map, and reduce, relying on them before truly understanding their underlying principles.
+As someone who first started programming with **JavaScript**, I quickly became accustomed to its methods like `sort`, `filter`, and `map`.
+I relied on them before truly understanding their underlying principles.
 Now that I can write logic that achieves the same outcomes without relying on these built-in functions, I find myself pondering the question of which coding approach is truly the most effective.
-And that's where I began to delve deeper into functional programming and other paradigms.
+And that's where I began to delve deeper into **functional programming** and other paradigms.

 ### Which one looks better?
-Consider a scenario where you're tasked with filtering a list of groceries, isolating fruits, and then sorting them by price
+Consider a scenario where you're tasked with filtering a list of groceries, isolating fruits, and then sorting them by price.

 ```javascript
 const groceryList = [